Endometriosis is a condition in which endometrium tissue which is normally found lining the inside of the uterus is found outside of the uterus.

 The unique ergonomic design of the women's massage wand allows you to reach the deep muscles of the pelvic floor for relief.
 Tender point release should be coupled with relaxation techniques and focused attention on training the muscle.
 Your health care provider may have a unique training plan for you outside of the recommendations made here.

-The wand can be used to gently sweep through the vaginal opening with either end until you encounter a tender point.
+The wand can be used to gently sweep through and massage the vaginal opening with either end until you encounter a tender point.
 When you find a tender point, gently compress the end of the wand into the tender point with the firmness you would use to check a tomato for ripeness (don’t press so hard you squish your tomato!)